Struct cgmath::Plane

 fn from_points(a: Point3<S>, b: Point3<S>, c: Point3<S>) -> Option<Plane<S>>

-Constructs a plane that passes through the the three points a
+Constructs a plane that passes through the the three points a, b and c

 fn from_point_normal(p: Point3<S>, n: Vector3<S>) -> Plane<S>